-Any person that has received prior CDL training from another training organization within the last 90 days will be awarded credit for that training.
+Any person that has received prior CDL training from another training organization within the last 90days will be awarded credit for that training.
 The individual must be able to provide a certificate of completion or a letter from that organization stating details of the training that the individual has received.
-A copy of the student's attendance records must also be obtained including the dates and times of their prior training.
+A copy of the student's attendance records must also be submitted and must include the dates and times of their prior training.